Crime & Safety Issues

 - Be careful when on the move.
 The most common types of crimes are pickpockets who operate on public transport at times when it is very crowded.
 This has also been used against pedestrians walking with purses, bags or cameras slung over their street-side shoulder.
 As for personal safety on public transport, you should be aware that very late trains – approaching midnight – on the western side (Nice – Cannes – St Raphael – Marseilles) do not have a good reputation.
 Many stations are not staffed and trains run largely empty, so lone travellers may prefer to avoid late travel on these routes if possible.
 Be aware of any member of the public who appears to be pushing into queues to cause distraction as this is a popular technique used by gangs of pickpockets; as one member causes the distraction, the other member targets your belongings.
 The same technique is also used by thieves and pickpockets at popular tourist locations and at cash machines.

-- If you’re using a rental car make sure to lock the doors while visiting tourist attractions such as museums, monuments, restaurants, hotels, beaches, trains, train stations and airports.
-There is more advice regarding car rental in this guide, but be aware that there have recently been cases of “homejacking” – where thieves break into villas and, finding the car keys left on display, steal the rental car as well.
-Because the car was not “taken by force”, renters have found themselves not covered by rental insurance and liable for the whole replacement value of the car.
+- Be aware that there have recently been cases of “homejacking” – where thieves break into villas and, finding the car keys left on display, steal the rental car as well.
+Because the car was not “taken by force” (ie. you aren’t in possession of the car keys), renters have found themselves not covered by rental insurance and liable for the whole replacement value of the car.

 - In a sidewalk café, put one purse strap under the leg of your chair, and don’t set your wallet or phone on the table or it could get whisked away in a blink of an eye.

 - Beach grabs are on the rise: if you go for a dip, don’t leave your stuff unattended, and if you are sunbathing, better to use your purse for a pillow rather than have it just lying there, waiting to be plucked.
-Better yet, don’t take anything to the beach that would be a heartbreak if stolen.
+Better yet, don’t take anything to the beach that would result in heartbreak if stolen.

-- If you rent a villa, be alert and ensure the windows and doors are kept locked, especially at night.
+- If you rent a villa, be alert and ensure the windows and doors are kept locked and deadbolted, especially at night.